ligato/docs/docs/user-guide/concepts.md

 ### Keys

-A key is used to index a CNF-managed object stored in a KV data store.
-Note that this is `NOT` the key associated with a value structured as key-value pairs contained in the KV data store.
+A key is used to index and interact with a CNF-managed object stored in a KV data store.
+Note that this is **not** the key associated with a value structured as key-value pairs contained in the KV data store.

 A key is formed by prepending a `key-prefix` to a more specific object identifier, such as an index, name or combination of fields.
 There are two types of key formats:

 * short form key
 * long form key.

 A short form key is composed of just a key prefix and object identifier.
 A long form key is prepended with a [microservice-label-prefix](#keys-and-microservice-label).
 This prefix contains a label referred to as a microservice label that identifies a specific instance of a VPP agent.
 Objects sharing the same microservice-label-prefix in their long form keys are managed exclusively by that VPP agent.
-The use of a microservice-label-prefix is required in environments with multiple VPP agents in operation.
+The use of a microservice-label-prefix is required in environments with multiple VPP agents in operation using the same KV data store.

 short form key:
 ```